barbosa/hubot-splunk-mint/README.md

 ## Sample Interaction

 ```
-Hubot> hubot how many crashes?
+Hubot> hubot how many crashes in splunk?
 Hubot> Shell: There are 0 crashes today.
 Yesterday, they were 2.
-Hubot> hubot how many sessions?
+Hubot> hubot how many sessions in splunk?
 Hubot> Shell: There are 17 sessions today.
 Yesterday, they were 29.
-Hubot> hubot how many uniques?
+Hubot> hubot how many uniques in splunk?
 Hubot> Shell: There are 12 unique_users today.
 Yesterday, they were 20.
 ```